Radiation Exposure Compensation Act

 Understanding Compensation, Benefits, & Eligibility

 Created to protect the interests of former or current employees who contracted certain types of cancer as a result of exposure to aboveground radiation or exposure to uranium mines.
-RECA provides prompt fixed compensation and benefits to Downwinders, Onsite Participants, Uranium Millers, Miners, and Ore Transporters.
+RECA provides lump sum compensation and benefits to Onsite Participants, Uranium Millers, Miners, Ore Transporters, and Core Drillers.

 Qualification Requirements

-RECA includes two sections: Section 4 and Section 5, which outline the employment types available for claim filing.
+Section 5 of RECA outlines the employment types available for claim filing.

 - Section 5 Includes: